JobNmadu/Dyn4cast/README.md

     packages and saves the user the need to load more than 10 libraries in order to get these metrics.

-5.  `Mallows.CP` for determining the the Mallows CP.
-This function is a work in progress but contributors are welcome.
+5.  `Mallows_CP` for determining the the Mallows CP.

 ## Citation